Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Meals: breakfast, lunch, dinner

-• Day 10 – From Dien Bien Phu to Muong Lay – Valleys, Rivers and a Forgotten Town
+• Day 10: Dien Bien Phu to Muong Lay valleys - rivers and a lost city

 Meals: breakfast, lunch, dinner